ystanwar/calculator/README.md

     correct ex: 2 + 3 or 5 / 2 - 3
     incorrect ex: 2+3 or 5/2-3 will be considered invalid

-    This limiatation is independent of the caculator design, its how we take use input, we can resolve this limitation, without changing the caculator code
+    This limiatation is independent of the calculator design, its how we take use input, we can resolve this limitation, without changing the calculator code